logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 But they also slow down queries, because file listings are taking more time, but also reading many small files is usually slower.
 The best practices described in this section hold both for the Streaming API and the Batch API.

-There are three main considerations that influence the write and also the query performance:
+Four main considerations influence the write and the query performance:

 1. Partitioning on a feature group level
 2. Parquet file size within a feature group partition
 3. Backfilling of feature group partitions
+4. The choice of topic for data ingestion

 ##### Partitioning on a feature group level